 In a very similar manner, Yalom (1980) discusses two ways of denying death: 1) the ultimate rescuer and 2) specialness.
 Both are tied to the heroic.
 With the ultimate rescuer, the heroic is an external hero while in the conception of specialness, the hero is internal.
 According to Yalom, the ultimate rescuer is an external hero-like (or god-like) figure who saves the person from death.
 Many of the great historic myths of history and modern society reveal this theme.
 In the conception of specialness, the individual believes there is something inside them that is so special that they would not be allowed to die.
 They have something unique to offer the world that the world needs, so surely the rules of death can’t apply to them.

-The religious person may have complete confidence of life after death and that this new life will be better than life on earth.
+The religious person may have complete confidence in life after death and that this new life will be better than life on earth.
 Yet they still may fear death.
 Death is unknown.
 Death is beyond our control.
 Death is lonely.
-People avoid the dying.

 Many committed religious people are surprised to find themselves approaching death with fear when they’ve lived their lives confident of salvation.
 Often this occurs because of that confidence.
 They have lived their life focusing on salvation in order to deny the other realities of death.
 For many, it may not be life after death that is terrifying, but the process of dying.
 Some are able to successfully deny this aspect of death by focusing on life after death.
 For death to truly be faced, it must entail the entirety of death.